person speaking at podium on stage in academic robe with rows of people seated in chairs behind them.

 Shaftel – a longtime higher education leader who last served as dean and full professor in Ohio University’s College of Fine Arts – started his presidency on July 1, following the retirement of Christopher Ames, who led Russell Sage for seven years.

-“In her words to the first graduating class of Russell Sage College, (college founder) Margaret Olivia Slocum Sage gave a call to action that resonates still today: ‘You who graduate from this new institution are about to take up the serious work of life at a time when the liberty and happiness of all nations is being menaced. … May you, and all future graduates of Russell Sage College, be a great power in the reconstruction work of the world,’” Shaftel said.
+“In her words to the first graduating class of Russell Sage College, (college founder) Margaret Olivia Slocum Sage gave a call to action that resonates still today: ‘You who graduate from this new institution are about to take up the serious work of life at a time when the liberty and happiness of all nations is being menaced. … May you, and all future graduates of Russell Sage College, be a great power for good in the reconstruction work of the world,’” Shaftel said.

 “Indeed, we are called together to take up this serious and impactful work of higher education at a time like no other.
 It is my honor and privilege to serve as the 11th president of Russell Sage College, ensuring both its legacy and its future, and empowering its graduates to be a great force for good in the world.”